Controller Implementation¶

 Vector3 dv = waistAccelSensor->dv();

-Position& T(), Position& position()
+Isometry3& T(), Isometry3& position()

-Position::TranslationPart translation()
+Isometry3::TranslationPart translation()

-Returns a 3D vector for the position.
+Returns the 3D vector corresponding to the position component.

 void setTranslation(const Eigen::MatrixBase<Derived>& p)

-Position::LinearPart rotation()
+Isometry3::LinearPart rotation()

 setRotation(const Eigen::MatrixBase<Derived>& R)